rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 ![projectris](https://user-images.githubusercontent.com/3229981/124354085-0c81c600-dbbf-11eb-8b87-02b8f9f1feaf.png)

-Projectris is a like Tetris, but in 2D and 3D at the same time.
+Projectris is like Tetris, but in 2D and 3D at the same time.
 As the 3D piece falls, you can manipulate it, but all that matters are the shadows it casts on the 2D game boards on either side, each of which is played independently.